 Quick Answer

-The insurance appraisal clause is a binding dispute resolution provision in nearly every property insurance policy.
-When you and your carrier disagree on the amount of loss (not coverage), either party can invoke the clause: each side picks an independent appraiser, the two appraisers select a neutral umpire, and any 2 of the 3 must agree on a binding award.
-The process typically takes 60-180 days, costs each side their own appraiser plus half the umpire fee, and is significantly faster than litigation.
-It only resolves valuation disputes \u2014 not coverage denials.
+The insurance appraisal clause is a binding dispute-resolution provision found in most, but not all, property insurance policies.
+Whether it is available, and whether either party can demand it unilaterally or only by mutual consent, depends on the specific policy wording, which should be reviewed before invocation.
+When the clause is available and the parties disagree on the amount of loss (not coverage), the typical structure is: each side picks an independent appraiser, the two appraisers select a neutral umpire, and any 2 of the 3 must agree on a binding award.
+The process typically takes 60 to 180 days.
+The appraisal clause only resolves valuation disputes, not coverage denials.

 The clause is contractual, not statutory.
-That means it is part of the agreement between you and your insurance carrier, and both sides are legally bound by it.
-When invoked, it forces both parties to participate in a structured process that typically resolves the dispute in 60 to 180 days \u2014 a fraction of the time and cost of litigation.
+That means it is part of the agreement between you and your insurance carrier, and both sides are bound by what their specific policy says.
+When properly invoked, the process typically resolves the dispute in 60 to 180 days, a fraction of the time and cost of litigation.

 The appraisal clause is the right tool when the carrier admits the loss is covered but disputes the amount.
 Common scenarios: